igorskyflyer/vscode-encode-entities/README.md

 ## 🤖 Features

-- 🔣 fast and simple conversion of entities
+- 🔣 fast and simple encoding of entities
 - ✨ works for selection
 - 🛸 works for whole files